rachaelmillerdesign/coffee-geek-backend/README.md

 1. [Fork and clone](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/ForkAndClone)
     this repository.
+1. Create and checkout to a new branch, `training`g, for your work.
 1. Install dependencies with `bundle install`.
 1. Run `bundle exec rake db:create` and `bundle exec rake db:migrate`.